nickoala/telepot/REFERENCE.md

 Even if you use a webhook and don't need `notifyOnMessage()`, you may always call `bot.handle(msg)` directly to take advantage of the above logic, if you find it useful.

-The power of delegation is most easily exploited when used in combination with the `telepot.delegate` module (which contains a number of ready-made *seed_calculating_functions* and *delegate_producing_functions*) and the `ChatHandler` class (which provides a connection-like interface to deal with an individual chat).
+The power of delegation is most easily exploited when used in combination with the `telepot.delegate` module (which contains a number of ready-made *seed_calculating_functions* and *delegate_producing_functions*) and the `ChatHandler` class (which provides a connection-like interface to deal with individual chats).

 Here is a bot that counts how many messages it has received in a chat.
 If no message is received after 10 seconds, it starts over.
 The counting is done *per chat* - that's the important point.